tvtroid/tvtroid.github.io/aws/_posts/2022-06-03-aws-cloudfront.md

 - Amazon CloudFront is massively scaled and globally distributed.
 It includes 225+ points of presence (PoPs)/ Edge locations
 - The AWS backbone is a private network built on a global, fully redundant, parallel 100 GbE metro fiber network linked via trans-oceanic cables across the Atlantic, Pacific, and Indian Oceans, as well as, the Mediterranean, Red Sea, and South China Seas.
 - It automatically maps network conditions and intelligently routes the user’s traffic to the most performant AWS edge location.
-It provides ulti-tiered caching architecture by default that improves cache width and origin protection.
+It provides ulti-tiered caching architecture (Endpoint cache, Regional cache, CDN cache, Metadata server cache) by default that improves cache size and origin protection.

 ## Securely